realm/jazzy/README.md

 For Objective-C documentation the same keywords are supported, but note that the format is slightly different.
 In Swift you would write `- returns:`, but in Objective-C you write `@return`.
 See Apple's [*HeaderDoc User Guide*](https://developer.apple.com/legacy/library/documentation/DeveloperTools/Conceptual/HeaderDoc/tags/tags.html) for more details. **Note: `jazzy` currently does not support _all_ Objective-C keywords listed in this document, only @param, @return, @warning, @see, and @note.**

-Jazzy can also generate cross-references within your documentation.
+Jazzy can generate cross-references within your documentation.
 A symbol name in backticks generates a link, for example:
 * \`MyClass\` - a link to documentation for `MyClass`.
 * \`MyClass.method(param1:)\` - a link to documentation for that method.